-PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Waste &amp; Wastewater Management Plan Construction & Operation To identify site-specific requirements for waste and wastewater treatment, containment of wastes (segregation, storage area specifications and locations), collection methodologies & transport (identification of licensed contractors and the process to engage), treatment/disposal (identification of licensed treatment and disposal sites), record keeping and reporting requirements related to waste and wastewater.
+PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Waste Management Plan Construction, Commissioning & Operation To identify site specific requirements for waste and wastewater treatment, containment of wastes (segregation, storage area specifications and locations), collection methodologies & transport (identification of licensed contractors and the process to engage), treatment/disposal (identification of licensed treatment and disposal sites), record keeping and reporting requirements related to waste and wastewater.
 To include measures to limit instances of contamination to soils and groundwater.
-Occupational Health &amp; Safety Plan Construction & Operation Identify the required controls for worker health and safety during the construction and operational phases.
-As a minimum, this plan shall include: • Means of identifying and minimising, so far as reasonably practicable, the causes of potential hazards to workers. • Provision of preventive and protective measures, including modification, substitution, or elimination of hazardous conditions or substances. • Provision of appropriate equipment to minimise risks, and requiring and enforcing its use. • Training of workers, and provision of appropriate incentives for them to use and comply with health and safety procedures and protective equipment. • Documentation and reporting of occupational accidents, diseases and incidents. • Emergency prevention, preparedness and response arrangements.
-Stakeholder Engagement Plan (SEP) Construction & Operation To identify project stakeholders, identify communication protocols for engagement with stakeholders.
-To identify frequency or event-based communication with stakeholders (i.e. for emergencies and specific grievances).
-To detail the grievance mechanism, or provide a reference to a separate grievance mechanism for external parties.
-Grievance Mechanism Construction & Operation To be included within or be linked to the SEP.
-To identify the procedure for external parties and all site staff to be able to raise issues, concerns and opportunities for improvement for any aspect of their employment on the project.
+Occupational Health &amp; Safety Plan Construction, Commissioning & Operation Identify the required controls for worker health and safety during the construction, commissioning and operational phases.
+As a minimum, this plan shall include: • Means of identifying and minimising, so far as reasonably practicable, the causes of potential hazards to workers.• Provision of preventive and protective measures, including modification, substitution, or elimination of hazardous conditions or substances.• Provision of appropriate equipment to minimise risks, and requiring and enforcing its use.• Training of workers, and provision of appropriate incentives for them to use and comply with health and safety procedures and protective equipment.• Documentation and reporting of occupational accidents, diseases and incidents.• Emergency prevention, preparedness and response arrangements.
+Emergency Preparedness and Response Plan Construction, Commissioning & Operation To identify the contingencies put in place for a variety of potential emergency situations relevant to the construction, commissioning & operational phases.
+The plans should outline the response mechanisms, roles and responsibilities,